HTTP-RPC/Kilo/README.md

     POST /calendar

-As with HTML forms, if the `POST` arguments contain only text values, they can be encoded using the "application/x-www-form-urlencoded" MIME type:
+As with HTML forms, `POST` arguments are passed in the request body.
+If the arguments contain only text values, they can be encoded using the "application/x-www-form-urlencoded" MIME type:

     title=Planning+Meeting&start=2016-06-28T14:00&end=2016-06-28T15:00